MrManny/MrManny.github.io/index.md

 In my off hours, I pursue interests that keep me curious and building things:

-- **Generative AI** — Experimenting with LLMs, prompt engineering, and agentic workflows since before it was cool.
+- **Generative AI**: Experimenting with LLMs, prompt engineering, and agentic workflows since before it was cool (i.e., for 5+ years).
 I enjoy exploring what these systems can and cannot do.
-- **3D Printing & CAD** — Additive manufacturing enthusiast.
+- **3D Printing & CAD**: Additive manufacturing enthusiast.
 I design parts, I print parts, sometimes they even fit together.
-- **Cartography & GIS** — Active [OpenStreetMap] contributor with experience in geographic information systems.
+- **Cartography & GIS**: Active [OpenStreetMap] contributor with experience in geographic information systems.
-- **Archery** — Currently shooting with a 28 lbs recurve bow.
+- **Archery**: Currently shooting with a 28 lbs recurve bow.
 Sometimes, I also hit the target.
-- **Gaming** — Board games, video games, role-playing games, tabletop games; you name it.
+- **Gaming**: Board games, video games, role-playing games, tabletop games; you name it.
   *Epic Spell Wars* is great, by the way.

 ## Languages